owenvickery/cg2at/README.md

 The protein section contains all the normal amino acids and post-translationally modified residues.

-The normal amino acids fragments do not contain any hydrogens, these are incorporated by pdb2gmx.
+The normal amino acids fragments do not contain any adjustable hydrogens (e.g. aspartate), these are incorporated by pdb2gmx.

-Whilst the modified protein and non protein fragments retain their hydrogens.
-This is due to problematic adding of every residue to the hydrogen database.
+Whilst the modified protein and non protein fragments retain all their hydrogens.

+This is due to problematic adding of every residue to the gromacs hydrogen database.

 For ring like structures, I have implemented a grouping system.